Aloha! Welcome to Aravinda Publishing (aka. MYTH.LI), created by Andrew Crusoe.

 If you’re a Sci-Fi reviewer and publish reviews to your site, feel free to contact me for a complimentary copy of the book.
 I’m also available for interviews.

-And be sure to check out the book on Amazon →
+And then check out the book on Amazon →

 Thank you 🙂